p2c2e/docker-lighttpd-cgit/README.md

 Usually, you would just need to point and use the docker image uploaded to github.
 Use "sudhan/lighttpd_cgit" image.

+NOTE: The docker automated build is now setup on docker hub.

 # How to build the Docker image

 Clone and build: